aws-samples/aws-trip-aggregation-sample/README.md

 The device simulator uses very simple records to be ingested.
 This works for running a basic simulation on the architecture and process, but usually its more helpful to tailor the simulation data to the needs of the use case.
 To tune the simulator to the needs, you'd need to modify two files:

-* `records.ts` file, which defines the interface that all event records must comply with.
+- `records.ts` file, which defines the interface that all event records must comply with.
-* `generator.ts` file governs the simulation and is responsible for generating records, randomizing values, and submitting them.
+- `generator.ts` file governs the simulation and is responsible for generating records, randomizing values, and submitting them.

 _NOTE: Part of the properties used in the sample simulation interface - e.g. `TripId` - are also used by the infrastructure for partitioning, query execution, and trip aggregation.
 Modifying the keys of the data contracts would require modifications on the infrastructure for the sample to continue working correctly._

+### Cleaning up this sample

+Once you finish your simulations, and if you don't want to continue using this sample architecture, you can remove it from your AWS account by executing `cdk destroy` and follow the prompts. **You will need to do these steps prior to run the command:**

+- Delete the contents of all buckets used by the sample.
+You can delete contents through the console or programmatically - i.e. `aws s3 rm --recursive s3://BUCKET_NAME`.
+- Delete the Athena Workgroup named `TripReduction` using the AWS console.
+- Everything should now be ready for infrastructure destroying.

 ## Architecture